Our principal and staff

 I’m so pleased to be part of Biraban Public School this Year.

-- Erin Cattle, K Kalabara
+- Lara Dorey, K Kalabara

-- Ethan Perrin, 1/2 Milaba
+- Kendall Lehman, 1/2 Milaba

 - Tamaryn Ryan & Oscar Shearman, OC Woolombai